-In 2020, the average credit score for an approved mortgage applicant was 760.
+In 2021 so far, the average credit score for an approved mortgage applicant was 760.
 And in order to get the lowest mortgage rate possible with the lowest amount of fees, you need a credit score of 800+.

 Further, many banks are requiring at least 20% down, especially if you are going to take out a jumbo loan.
 The mortgage lending industry has really tightened, especially during the pandemic.
 The lending industry doesn’t want to go back to the 2008-2009 financial crisis days where they experienced a wave of defaults from borrowers who couldn’t afford their mortgages.